nrkno/nodecache-as-promised/README.md

 ```

 # Examples
 *Note!
-These examples are written using ES2015 syntax.*
+These examples are written using ES2015 syntax.
+The lib is exported as CJS modules though, using Babel*

 ## Basic usage
 ```js